Open Register Request to Remove Details

 Removing your details from the Open Register does not affect your right to vote.

-Please note that you must be on the current Register of Electors in order to be able to provide your preference in regards to the Open Register.
+Please note.
+You must be on the current Register of Electors so you can provide your preference for the Open Register.
 If you are unsure as to whether you are on the Register, please call the Elections Office.
 For further information regarding the two registers see the further information below the form.

 There are two registers.
 Why?